 Design hotels, mere footsteps from the 11e's best places to dine, include mid-range Hôtel Exquis and top-end Hôtel l'Antoine, and Hôtel Paris Bastille Boutet, which once upon a time was a chocolate factory.

-Alternative: Epicureans should also be sure to check out rue des Martyrs, in the 9e, which is lined with gourmet shops (cheese, wine, jam and more), award-winning boulangeries (bakeries) and patisseries (pastry shops), and has some appealing hotels within strolling distance.
+Epicureans should also check out rue des Martyrs, in the 9e, which is lined with gourmet shops (cheese, wine, jam and more), award-winning boulangeries (bakeries) and patisseries (pastry shops), and has some appealing hotels within strolling distance.